BradOraHacker001/employees-fullstack/README.md

 This project is a **minimal but production-oriented reference application** intended to kickstart modern fullstack development.

+It demonstrates real-world security concerns, including:

+- Session-based authentication
+- CSRF / XSRF protection
-The project also demonstrates real-world security concerns such as **session-based authentication, CSRF/XSRF protection, and CORS vs proxy-based setups** between an Angular frontend and a Spring Boot backend.
+- CORS vs proxy-based setups between an Angular frontend and a Spring Boot backend

 The emphasis is on **clarity, correctness, and modern best practices**, with sensible defaults and configuration files that include **only what is strictly required** for the application to run correctly.

-In particular, the POM files, `.gitignore`, and `.editorconfig` are intentionally kept minimal and explicit.
+In particular, the POM files, `.gitignore`, and `.editorconfig` are intentionally kept **minimal and explicit**.

+## ℹ️ Project Information

-The project uses the **Maven Wrapper** and a frontend Maven plugin to provision all required tooling locally.
+Build tooling is provisioned via the **Maven Wrapper** and a frontend Maven plugin.
-As a result, the only prerequisite to build and run the project is a **Java 25 JDK**.
+As a result, the **only prerequisite** to build and run the project is a **Java 25 JDK**.

-The project was developed using **IntelliJ IDEA Ultimate 2025**.
+Development was done using **IntelliJ IDEA Ultimate 2025**.
-While other IDEs can be used, **IntelliJ** is recommended, as the repository includes IDE-specific run configurations and database connection files that are referenced in the `Local Development` section below.
+While other IDEs can be used, **IntelliJ** is recommended, as the repository includes IDE-specific run configurations and database connection files that are referenced in the `Development` section below.

 ## ✨ Key Features